jagan999/customgauge/README.md

 * Needle color can be customized
 * Display and Value widget can be customized, so that you can display what you want on the Gauge
 * Can turn on/off markers that display Min and Max value on the Gauge.
 You can even style these markers!
+* Animated transition by default.
+Can be customized or disabled.

 ## License:
 This project is licensed under the BSD 2-Clause license - see the LICENSE file for details